NavigationContentFooter

 Learning systemd essentials

-Reviewed on 22 April 2024Published on 10 July 2018
+Reviewed on 29 October 2024Published on 10 July 2018

 • systemd

-• server
+• instances

 systemd is a suite of tools that provides a fast and flexible init model for managing an entire machine from boot onwards.
-It provides a system and service manager which runs as PID 1 and controls the start of the rest of the system.
+It provides a system and service manager that runs as PID 1 and controls the start of the rest of the system.
 In recent years the majority of Linux distributions have adopted systemd as their default init system.

 In this tutorial, you will learn a quick overview of the most important commands you will need to know for managing a systemd enabled server.
 These should work on any operating system that uses systemd.